Subject Source: Library of Congress Subject Headings

 Overview Jean Scobie Davis, a 1914 graduate of Bryn Mawr College, taught economics and sociology at Agnes Scott College, Vassar College, Pierce College, Wells College and the American Women’s College in Beirut.
 A lifetime interest in prison reform resulted in her work at the New York State Correctional Facility in Bedford Hills, New York.The Jean Scobie Davis papers is a collection consisting largely of Jean Scobie Davis’ diaries and correspondence covering nearly all stages of her life....

 Overview Fritz Solmitz (1893-1933) was an early and outspoken leader in the opposition to Nazism, an editor of a Social Democratic newspaper in Lübeck and a member of the City council.
 Because of his active opposition to the Nazis, and probably because he was a Jew, he died of mistreatment in a German prison shortly after Hitler came to power.
 Karoline Somitz (1893-1966) was, like her husband, active in civic affairs.
 Much of the collection contains letters and photographs, some translated from German.

 Dates: 1929 - 2006

-Scope and Content note This collection is comprised of the single volume manuscript written by Charles Fremont Taylor, and entitled "Civilization's Next Step" Columbia, America's Goddess of Liberty, Appeals to the Nations."
-The volume discusses European politics, and potential solutions for peaceful international political interaction.
-This copy was produced for President Sharpless.
+Overview Charles Fremont Taylor's manuscript, entitled "Civilization's Next Step, Columbia, America's Goddess of Liberty, Appeals to the Nations," discusses European politics and potential solutions for peaceful international political interaction.
+This copy was produced for Haverford College president Isaac Sharpless.